Microformal geometry and homotopy algebras: Application to Lie algebroids and homotopy Poisson brackets

-Here we shall follow the convention of Lada--Stasheff~\cite{lada:stasheff} that the brackets are antisymmetric and of alternating parities.
-(The alternative convention is that of symmetric odd brackets; the equivalence is by the parity reversion, see a discussion in~\cite{tv:higherder}.)
-An $L_{\infty}$-algebroid structure on $E\to M$ is equivalent to a (formal) homological vector field on the supermanifold $\Pi E$.
-An \emph{$L_{\infty}$-morphism} of $L_{\infty}$-algebroids $\Phi\co E_1\to E_2$ is specified by a map (in general, nonlinear) $\Phi\co \Pi E_1\to \Pi E_2$ such that the corresponding homological vector fields are $\Phi$-related.\footnote{\,Note that in spite of the notation, there is \textbf{no} single map of manifolds from $E_1$ to $E_2$.} (With some abuse of language, it is convenient to call the map $\Pi E_1\to \Pi E_2$ itself an $L_{\infty}$-morphism.)
-This definition includes as particular cases $L_{\infty}$-morphisms of $L_{\infty}$-algebras and Lie algebroid morphisms.
+Here we follow the convention of Lada and Stasheff for $L_{\infty}$-algebras~\cite{lada:stasheff} that the brackets are antisymmetric and of alternating parities.
+So that the unary bracket is odd, the binary bracket is even, etc. (Under the alternative convention, all brackets are symmetric and odd; its equivalence with the antisymmetric convention is by the parity reversion, see discussion in~\cite{tv:higherder}.
+In the sequel, we will need to use both versions.)
+With this convention, ordinary Lie algebroids are a particular case of $L_{\infty}$-algebroids.
+An $L_{\infty}$-algebroid structure on $E\to M$ is equivalent to a formal homological vector field on the supermanifold $\Pi E$.
+An \emph{$L_{\infty}$-morphism} of $L_{\infty}$-algebroids $\Phi\co E_1 \infto E_2$ is specified by a fiberwise map (in general, nonlinear) $\Phi\co \Pi E_1\to \Pi E_2$ such that the corresponding homological vector fields are $\Phi$-related.\footnote{\,Note that here there is \textbf{no} single map of manifolds from $E_1$ to $E_2$; hence the nonstandard arrow $E_1 \infto E_2$ denoting a morphism.} With some abuse of language, it is convenient to call the map $\Pi E_1\to \Pi E_2$ itself an $L_{\infty}$-morphism.
+This definition includes as particular cases $L_{\infty}$-morphisms of $L_{\infty}$-algebras and morphisms of Lie algebroids.
+Note that what we call $L_{\infty}$-algebras are often called `curved' $L_{\infty}$-algebras.
+By default we include a $0$-ary operation.

-An $L_{\infty}$-algebroid structure on $E\to M$ induces a homotopy Poisson structure on $E^*$ and a homotopy Schouten structure on $\Pi E^*$.
-That means sequences of brackets turning $\fun(E^*)$ into an $L_{\infty}$-algebra in the Lada--Stasheff (``antisymmetric'') convention and $\fun(\Pi E^*)$ into an $L_{\infty}$-algebra in the alternative (``symmetric'') convention.
+An $L_{\infty}$-algebroid structure on $E\to M$ induces a homotopy Poisson structure on the supermanifold $E^*$ and a homotopy Schouten structure on the supermanifold $\Pi E^*$.
+That means that there are given sequences of brackets turning the space $\fun(E^*)$ into an $L_{\infty}$-algebra in the Lada--Stasheff sense (``the antisymmetric convention'') and $\fun(\Pi E^*)$ into an $L_{\infty}$-algebra in the sense of the alternative (``symmetric'') convention.
 Each bracket must also be a derivation in each argument.
-We shall refer to them as to the homotopy Lie--Poisson and homotopy Lie--Schouten brackets.
-These structures on $E^*$ and $\Pi E^*$, as well as the homological vector field on $\Pi E$, are mutually equivalent and should be seen as different manifestations of one structure of an $L_{\infty}$-algebroid, like in the familiar case of Lie algebroids~\cite{tv:graded}\cite{tv:qman-mack}.
+We shall refer to these brackets as to the \emph{homotopy Lie--Poisson} and \emph{homotopy Lie--Schouten} brackets.
+These structures on $E^*$ and $\Pi E^*$, as well as the homological vector field on $\Pi E$, are all equivalent to each other and should be seen as different manifestations of one structure of an $L_{\infty}$-algebroid, as in the familiar cases of Lie algebras and Lie algebroids~\cite{tv:graded,tv:qman-mack}.